gmullerb/react-reducer-provider/readme/with-actions-creators-and-flow-typings.md

 import someReducerContext from '../path/to/SomeReducerContext' import { useContext } from 'react'

-import type { ReducerContextValue } from 'react-reducer-context'
+import type { ReducerContextInterface } from 'react-reducer-context'

 interface SomeActions {
   goUp: () => void;